hybr1d-jono/hybr1d-jono/README.md

 <p align="left">

 ## Why Am I here 🏢
-I’m interested in sharing my journey as I evolve into Test Automation and AI to better equip myself while showcasing some of my work along the way.
+Times are changing and in turn I need to evolve with change so I’m interested in sharing my journey as I look to better equip myself in my chosen field of Quality Assurance while showcasing some of my work along the way.
-I’m currently using UDEMY to learn basic coding concepts aswell as learning 1 on 1 inperson with work colleagues who have more knowledge on Test Automation
-I’m looking to collaborate on all areas of Quality Assurance.

 ## My Portfolio
 Tools 🔧